matthew-brett/barts-setup/barts_setup.md

 * Enable PROCLAIM OUTPUT.
 Making sure that Switcher Cast is running on the MACBOOK, and that Proclaim is "On Air" (see above).
 In Switcher Studio on the IPAD, you should see "Display 1 on Saint's Macbook Pro" and "Display 2 on Saint's Macbook Pro".
 Enable Display 2.
+Go the Switcher Cast on the MACBOOK and accept the connection.
 You should see the PROCLAIM OUTPUT appearing in various preview panels on the left of the Switcher Studio interface.  **Note** — if you get a spinning icon on Switcher Studio for Display 2, and fail to connect, and you are using WIRED connections, check that the WiFi is off on the MACBOOK.
 If it was on, turn it off, and restart Switcher Studio on the IPAD.
 * Enable IPHONE 12 — run Switcher Cast on IPHONE 12, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA", go to IPAD Switcher Interface, and select "StBiPhone12".
-Wave in front of the IPHONE 12 camera to confirm you can see the live camera output in the Switcher Studio interface.
+Wave your hand in front of the IPHONE 12 camera to confirm you can see the live camera output in the Switcher Studio interface.
-* Enable IPHONE 8 — run Switcher Cast on IPHONE 8, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA", go to IPAD Swicher Interface, and select "StBiPhone8".
+* Enable IPHONE 8 — run Switcher Cast on IPHONE 8, select "sHARE THIS DEVICE", then "sHARE THIS CAMERA", go to IPAD Switcher Interface, and select "StBiPhone8".
 Wave in front of the IPHONE 8 camera to make sure it is live.

   ![Switcher video sources](images/switcher_video_sources.jpg)